Acting Classes at Rubicon Theatre Company - Enroll Now

 Says McDonald, “We limit our class size in order to provide individual attention a nurturing environment where participants are able to participate and grow at their own pace.”

 Costs range from $180-$240.
-Class descriptions, dates and prices are online under Education on the Rubicon website: www.rubicontheatre.org
+For class descriptions, dates and prices or further details, visit online under Education on the Rubicon website: www.rubicontheatre.org

 Event Details